Tweener/czan/README.md

 ### 4. Light & Dark mode

-If you declared a `darkColorScheme` in step 2, C·ZAN will automatically adapts the theme to light or dark mode depending on the device's settings.
+If you declared a `darkColorScheme` in step 2, CZAN will automatically adapts the theme to light or dark mode depending on the device's settings.

 To override it, you can achieve it by using [`ThemeType`](https://github.com/Tweener/czan/blob/main/czan/src/commonMain/kotlin/com/tweener/czan/theme/ThemeType.kt) as follows: